maheshmohanmr/maheshmohanmr.github.io/_pages/publications.md

             <td style="padding:20px;border:0px;border-bottom: 1px solid #ddd;width:100%;vertical-align:middle">
               <heading>Research</heading>
               <p>
-              I'm interested in image processing, computer vision, computational photography, and deep learning. <br>Much of my interest lies in constructing mathematical model of a given problem from first principles and in developing respective inverse model; taking into account ill-posedness (if present) via regularization theory, and other computational considerations, such as convex optimization and convergence.
+              I'm interested in image processing, computer vision, computational photography, and deep learning.
+Much of my interest lies in constructing mathematical model of a given problem from first principles and in developing respective inverse model; taking into account ill-posedness (if present) via regularization theory, and other computational considerations, such as convex optimization and convergence.
               </p>
                           </td>